-Persistent and severe hidradenitis suppurativa often causes complications, including:
+Persistent and severe hidradenitis suppurativa can cause complications, including:

 - Scars and skin changes.
-The wounds may heal but leave rope-like scars, pitted skin or patches of skin that are darker than normal.
+The wounds may heal but leave ropelike scars or pitted skin.

 - Restricted movement.
-Sores and scar tissue may cause limited or painful movement, especially when the disease affects the armpits or thighs.
+Sores and scar tissue can cause limited or painful movement, especially when the disease affects the armpits or thighs.

-- Obstructed lymph drainage.
+- Swelling in the arms, legs or genitals.
 The most common sites for hidradenitis suppurativa also contain many lymph nodes.
-Scar tissue can interfere with the lymph drainage system, which may result in swelling in the arms, legs or genitals.
+Scar tissue can interfere with the lymph drainage system, which can cause the arms, legs or genitals to swell.

-- Social isolation.
-The location, drainage and odor of the sores can cause embarrassment and reluctance to go out in public, leading to sadness or depression.
+- Psychological effects and social isolation.
+The location, drainage and odor of the sores can cause embarrassment and reluctance to go out in public, leading to anxiety or depression.